Updated: Apr 14

 Praise him, you highest heavens, and you waters above the heavens! -Psa 148:4 (NASB)

 Note that the waters are above the heavens—plural.
-The following passages are a bit more spectacular in their descriptive language as they are from visions (as no man has physically seen these waters).
-The first appears to be from an earth-bound perspective looking up, while the others appear to be from a third heaven point of view, looking down.
+The following passages are a bit more spectacular in their descriptive language as they are from visions as obviously no man has physically seen these waters.
+The first vision appears to be from an earth-bound perspective looking up, while the others appear to be from a third heaven point of view, looking down.

 When those went, these went; and when those stood, these stood; and when those rose from the earth, the wheels rose along with them, for the spirit of the living creatures was in the wheels.
 Over the heads of the living creatures there was the likeness of an expanse, shining like awe-inspiring crystal, spread out above their heads. -Eze 1:21-22 (NASB)